top of page

 Help Clients Get HOA Approval For Solar Panels

-Because 40 million homes are regulated by HOAs, it is critical to be able to serve this market to grow your business.
+Because HOAs regulate 40 million homes, it is critical to be able to serve this market to grow your business.
 Moving solar projects forward with HOAs may require knowing the laws, submitting paperwork, and being flexible with the solar system design.
 Even in areas with solar access laws, homeowners may need to adapt to HOA requests to gain project approval.

-If you complete work in a given neighborhood and do a good job, it is likely to lead to referrals.
-Once you have worked with a given HOA board and established a positive relationship, it is likely going to be easier to get future projects approved.
+If you complete work in a given neighborhood and do a good job, it will likely lead to referrals.
+Once you have worked with a given HOA board and established a positive relationship, it will likely be easier to get approval for future projects.

 bottom of page